Double-heavy tetraquark states with heavy diquark-antiquark symmetry: Predictions for other double-heavy tetraquark states

 It is interesting that the masses of the $bb\bar{n}\bar{n}$ states from HDAS consideration coincide with those from the threshold approach.
-Maybe this coincidence means that the $(bb)(\bar{n}\bar{n})$ diquark-antidiquark structure and the $(b\bar{n})(b\bar{n})$ molecule-like structure have similar effects on the mass spectrum.
-Probably it also implies that the four quark components have an almost equal spatial distance.
-If this is true, it is also possible that more than one structure near the $BB^*$ threshold exists \cite{Yu:2019sxx}.
-Of course, we need future experimental data to judge which approach gives more reasonable results and how large the effects from mass uncertainty of $\Xi_{bb}$ would be.\\
+This coincidence may mean that the $(bb)(\bar{n}\bar{n})$ diquark-antidiquark structure and the $(b\bar{n})(b\bar{n})$ molecule-like structure have similar effects on the mass spectrum.
+It probably also implies that the four quark components have an almost equal spatial distance.
+If this is true, it is also possible that more than one structure exists near the $\bar{B}\bar{B}^*$ threshold \cite{Yu:2019sxx}.
+Of course, future experimental data are required to evaluate which approach provides more reasonable results and how large the effects from mass uncertainty of $\Xi_{bb}$ would be.\\

-The HDAS relations similar to Eqs. \eqref{susyrelation-nn}, \eqref{susyrelation-ns}, and \eqref{susyrelation-ss} can also be applied to the bottom-charm tetraquark systems with the replacement $cc\to bc$.
-One should note that there are two bases for the highest-spin $bc\bar{n}\bar{n}$ and $bc\bar{n}\bar{s}$ tetraquarks.
+HDAS relations similar to Eqs. \eqref{susyrelation-nn}, \eqref{susyrelation-ns}, and \eqref{susyrelation-ss} can also be applied to bottom-charm tetraquark systems with the replacement $cc\to bc$.
+It should be noted that there are two bases for the highest-spin $bc\bar{n}\bar{n}$ and $bc\bar{n}\bar{s}$ tetraquarks.
 For the former case, the color-triplet (color-sextet) diquark exists only in the isovector (isoscalar) state.
-For the latter case, the two bases are nearly uncoupled and the color-triplet diquark exists mainly in the higher state.
-One does not need to worry about the color-sextet contributions to the higher $T_{bc\bar{n}\bar{s}}^{J=2}$.
+For the latter case, the two bases are nearly uncoupled, and the color-triplet diquark exists mainly in the higher state.
+The color-sextet contributions to the higher $T_{bc\bar{n}\bar{s}}^{J=2}$ are not a concern.